Handling Mouse Events

 A region of a view that generates mouse-tracking and cursor-update events when the pointer is over that region.

-The game’s tracking area covers the whole game scene and has the scene as its owner.
+The game’s tracking area covers the entire game scene and has the scene as its owner.

 1